Megh Roddur

 Megh Roddur (মেঘ রোদ্দুর) (English: Clouds and Sunlight) is a 2013 Bengali film directed by Surajit Dhar and Sudarhan Basu and produced under the banner of DK Entertainment.
 Music of the film has been composed by Rishi Chanda.
 The film was released on 15 February 2013.

 Plot

-Madhuja Sen (Subhashree Ganguly), an actress comes to Shillong to shoot her film and happens to meet Arpan (Palash Ganguly), a bookshop owner.
-She eventually falls in love with Arpan.
-In the meantime, a sudden terrorist attack takes place in the town and has an influence in their lives.
+Madhuja Sen (Subhashree), an actress comes to Shillong to shoot her film and happens to meet Arpan (Palash Ganguly), a bookshop owner.
+She eventually falls in love with him.
+In the meantime, a sudden terrorist attack takes place in the town and has an influence on their lives.

 Though the film is a close copy of Notting Hill (1999), it is not an absolute copy of the same.